magnumnighthawk/task-assist/README.md

    - `OPENAI_API_KEY` — (optional) if set the Agent will use the OpenAI API to generate plans and actions.
 If not set, the Agent operates in safe mode and returns descriptive responses and available tools.
    - `OPENAI_MODEL` — (optional) LLM model name, defaults to `gpt-3.5-turbo`.
    - `SLACK_WEBHOOK_URL` — webhook used by reminder helpers for notifications.
+   - `GMP_API_KEY` — Google Gemini API key for the ADK agent (required for agent functionality).

 Security and safety notes:
 - The Agent can call tools that mutate state (create_work, publish_work, schedule_task_to_calendar, queue_celery_task).
 The Streamlit Console enforces a Plan -> Review -> Execute flow and adds a confirmation checkbox for mutating tools.
 If you expose the `/agent` endpoint publicly, add authentication and request validation.

 Deployment:
-- The Agent server is started via Supervisor/Procfile as `agent: python agents/server.py` and included in the container by the updated `Procfile` and `supervisord.conf`.
+- The Agent server is started via Supervisor/Procfile as `agent: adk web --port 3000 --agent-path master.agent:root_agent` and included in the container by the updated `Procfile` and `supervisord.conf`.
+- The Agent is accessible at `/agent` route via nginx proxy (port 3000 internally, routed through nginx on port 8000).

 Examples: